-To object or comment on a planning application you can make a submission online or in writing.
+To make a Submission/ Observation on a planning application you can make a submission online or in writing.

-Anybody other than the applicant can object to / comment on a planning application.
+Anybody other than the applicant can make a submission/ observation on a planning application.

 Points to Note:

 - All submissions/observations are published on our website